lpmi-13/current-projects/README.md

 - if we can parse lots of languages with JS in the browser, we should be able to remove 1-2 lines from a function and ask the user to supply what they "should" be
 - we can then provide feedback on whether the function actually "runs"
 - we can also provide feedback on whether the re-written function "does the same thing" (this is related to the functionality of #63)

+# 120) Comprehension-based material to match problems and formal constructs
+- "The semantics of a for statement (a program component) are mixed up with what the for statement is used for in the particular context.
+Vainio and Sajaniemi [2007] describe such violations of robustness principles as common, attributing this in part to the tendency in CS1 courses to associate each type of problem with only a single kind of programming construct, and each programming construct with a single kind of problem."

+# 121) A VR (AR?) game to visualize and play with objects/classes/OO stuff
+- classes would possibly be 2D squares that could be filled with data and other properties and converted to 3D cubes.
+- the user can move them around and see the connections between them.
+- the user can also run a particular program forward or backward and watch the system (in terms of physical "objects") interact
+- this system could be designed to take in any arbitrary program to be visualized

+# 123) Micromaterial to practice creating an allow list via regex for web form validation
+- ideally with a bunch of inputs listed and asking for a regex that would allow through only the ones we know we want
+- possibly more rather than less hand-holding, though also make this configurable

+# 124) Micromaterials to practice using ssh command line utility and step through common use cases and troubleshooting
+- maybe wrap it in a go binary to enable custom sending of feedback
+- ...also maybe look at creating a WASM binary from ssh and doing something in a web UI

+# 125) Create micromaterial for discovering and setting/updating permissions
+- windows & mac & linux

+# 126) Look at corpus of hackyourfuture.be written language
+- go to the site and apply (add note about just looking)

+# 127) Micromaterial where learners identify the line number where the mistake is
+- there's a bug
+- there's an error message
+- there's a function
+- users need to click/identify/choose which line has the error

+# 128) Micromaterial to show app/load balancer latencies and how it affects autoscaling groups
+- When EC2 instances have processes that can't respond fast enough, requests start backing up.
+- When these requests stop being all responded to, some of them are probably helath checks
+- When enough health checks fail, the ELB will take the EC2 out of service
+- When one of the EC2 instances gets killed, the rest experience higher load, and then all fail.
+- show this is a web app where users can adjust latency of response, period for health check, and requests per second